Md-Mursaleen/AspireNex/README.md

 # Credit Card Fraud Detection

 This project aims to build and evaluate models to detect fraudulent credit card transactions.
-We use a dataset containing information about credit card transactions and experiment with various machine learning algorithms like Logistic Regression, Decision Trees, and Random Forests to classify transactions as fraudulent or legitimate.
+We use a dataset containing information about credit card transactions and experiment with various machine learning algorithms like Logistic Regression, Decision Trees and Random Forests to classify transactions as fraudulent or legitimate.

 ## Dataset